Instructional Support Services

 You may place course related items on reserve in the Library.
 Course reserve materials may come from the Law Library collection, personal collections of the law faculty (which will be returned at the end of the semester), items from other libraries (the lending library's due date may not allow for a full-semester use) or photocopies of cases, articles, or chapters of larger items.
 Print items will be held on reserve for students at the Library’s Information Services Desk.
 Electronic items will be linked from your Course Materials webpage.
 The Law Library complies with the Copyright Law when photocopying items.
-Beth Farrell will contact each law professor before the semester begins to get a list of items to be put on course reserve.
 Print course reserve materials are taken off reserve at the end of the semester and returned to the library shelves and/or to the law faculty member’s mailbox.
 (CONTACT: Information Services 687-2250)

-The College of Law's Administrative Office sends law exams to the Law Library at the end of each semester.
 With the faculty member’s permission, we place these exams online, accessible only to Cleveland-Marshall College of Law faculty, staff, and students.
-We also bind the exams and put them on reserve for 10 years for law student review.
+If we receive print exams, we put them on reserve for 10 years for student review.
 Older exams are shelved in the library's stacks.
-If you do not wish to have your exams placed on reserve you must let the College of Law's Administrative Office know.
-(CONTACT: Amy Burchfield 687-6885)
+If you do not wish to have your exams placed on reserve you must let the College of Law's Administrative Office know (CONTACT: Jon Elias 687-2483).